 The bar was raised during and after WWI, with remarkable innovations made in packaging such as moulded glasses, cardboard, cellophane and metal cans.
 Standards were raised and manufacturers became acutely aware of the crucial role packaging had to play in promoting their products to a more discerning consumer who could now often choose from a range of suppliers.

-Plastic in packaging was considered to be a key turning point for the industry, with packaging now possible in all shapes, designs and sizes.
+Plastic in packaging was considered a key turning point for the industry, with packaging now possible in all shapes, designs and sizes.
 Cellulose plastic dominated the flexible packaging sector for many years, and corrugated board fuelled the evolution, being the strongest and most reliable fluting.
-Vacuum packaging was also used in a variety of sectors and made packaging more convenient.
+Vacuum packaging was also used in various sectors and made packaging more convenient.

 A Global Village & A Discerning Consumer